dotzenith/TheSeptaTimes.rs/README.md

 ```sh
 tst next 'suburban' '30th'
 ```
-> Setting `SeptaPlusPlusURL` as seen [below](#-extra-commands-provided-by-septaplusplus) will help make the fuzzy matching more accurate, but it is optional
+> Setting `SeptumURL` as seen [below](#-extra-commands-provided-by-septum) will help make the fuzzy matching more accurate, but it is optional

 #### List the next 6 arrivals at a given train station:
 ```sh